Santorini

 Canaves Epitome - Small Luxury Hotels of the World

-Canaves Epitome holds the end of the Oia caldera, where the cliff plunges into the Aegean and troglodyte suites sell for the price of a Parisian flat.
+Canaves Epitome holds the tip of Oia's caldera, where the cliff plunges into the Aegean and troglodyte suites sell for the price of a Parisian flat.

 What makes this hotel unique